RACL Support¶

 For some connectors, SearchAI can automatically resolve permission entities into individual user identities by:

-• Fetching user group/user criterion membership data from the source system.
+- Fetching user group/user criterion membership data from the source system.

-• Maintaining up-to-date mappings internally.
+- Maintaining up-to-date mappings internally.

 Manual Resolution via APIs

-RACL is currently supported for content ingested from connectors only.
+RACL supports content ingested through connectors only.

-Enabling RACL
+Enabling RACL¶

 To enable RACL for a connector:

-1. Go to the Permissions page of the specific connector.
+- Go to the Permissions page of the specific connector.

-2. Select the Restricted Access option.
+- Select the Restricted Access option.

 This enables SearchAI to read and apply user-specific access permissions from the third-party application.

-Updating RACL permissions
+Updating RACL permissions¶

 From Public Access to Restricted Access

-When RACL is enabled, i.e., the access is changed from Public Access to Restricted access, manually initiate a sync from the connector.
+When RACL is enabled, that is, the access is changed from Public Access to Restricted access, manually initiate a sync from the connector.
 This ensures the connector fetches and indexes the latest permission data.
 If an automatic sync with the connector is scheduled for the future, updated permissions take effect after the next sync activity.

 From Restricted Access to Public Access

-RACL Scheduler
+RACL Scheduler¶

-• Go to the Permissions section of the connector.
+- Open the Permissions section of the connector.

-• Enable the Permissions Sync Scheduled option.
+- Enable the Permissions Sync Scheduled option.

-• Set the desired time and frequency for syncing access control information.
+- Set the desired time and frequency for syncing access control information.

-Tailored Solutions for your RACL Requirements
+Tailored Solutions for your RACL Requirements¶

 To achieve complete RACL functionality and ensure seamless integration with your application, additional configuration and setup may be necessary.
 Connect with our experts to facilitate a smooth implementation.